← All varieties

 Sweet Romanite

 Origin unknown.
-Elliott (1865) reports it was introduced to the Ohio Pomological Society by W. B. Lipsey, of Morrow County, Ohio, and that he was not able to identify it with any variety heretofore described.
-He notes the flesh being fine-grained and firm—somewhat like the Gilpin or Romanite—probably induced the name.
-Warder (1867) reports it was grown in Illinois and introduced at the State Society by the lamented Cyrus R. Overman, President, and was much esteemed by him.
-Elliott further notes it was grown in Illinois under the name "Sweet Nonsuch" and introduced there under the erroneous name of "Orange Sweet."
-Thomas (1903) notes it as valuable at the West.
+The variety was introduced to the Ohio Pomological Society by W. B. Lipsey, of Morrow County, Ohio, and was not identified with any previously described variety (Elliott, 1865).
+The flesh being fine-grained and firm—somewhat like the Gilpin or Romanite—probably induced the name (Elliott).
+In Illinois, Cyrus R. Overman, President of the State Society, introduced the variety and much esteemed it (Warder, 1867).
+Grown in Illinois under the name "Sweet Nonsuch," and introduced there under the erroneous name of "Orange Sweet" (Elliott).
+Thomas (1903) notes it as "valuable at the West."

 Tree

-Hardy.
-Downing describes the tree as a strong, upright grower and moderate bearer.
-Elliott agrees it is a moderate but regular bearer.
+Strong, upright grower, hardy.
+Downing (1900) describes a moderate bearer; Elliott (1865) specifies a moderate but regular bearer.

 Fruit